awsdocs/amazon-s3-userguide/doc_source/olap-create.md

 1. On the **Review** page, choose **Create stack**\.

-For more information on modifying the AWS CloudFormation template's default configuration, see [Using an AWS CloudFormation template to automate S3 Object Lambda setup](olap-using-cfn-template.md)\.
+For more information about modifying the AWS CloudFormation template's default configuration, see [Using an AWS CloudFormation template to automate S3 Object Lambda setup](olap-using-cfn-template.md)\.

 For more information about configuring Object Lambda access points using AWS CloudFormation without the template, see [AWS::S3ObjectLambda::AccessPoint](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3objectlambda-accesspoint.html) in the *AWS CloudFormation User Guide*\.